Apply

 Timeline

-• Deadline for international journalists to apply for the 2023-2024 academic year was December 15, 2022.
+• Deadline for international journalists to apply for the 2024-2025 academic year is December 1, 2023.
 International applications uploaded under the U.S application portal will not be considered.

 Selection

 Great care goes into assembling classes of Fellows that represent a diversity of race, ethnicity, nationality, experience, journalism specialty, geographic region and type and size of news organizations.
-Typically, 12 U.S. journalists are joined by six to eight international colleagues.
-U.S. finalists for our traditional fellowship are interviewed in April.
-International finalists are interviewed in February.
-Fellowships are awarded in early May.
+Typically, ten to twelve U.S. journalists are joined by six to eight international colleagues.
+International finalists are interviewed in January and February to allow time for visa processing after selections are made.
+U.S. finalists are interviewed in April.

 We accept up to 20 Fellows each year.
 U.S. applicants may be considered for our coverage area fellowships but should not direct their study plans to fit one of the categories.
 If you are a U.S. applicant and your work or fellowship project aligns with one of our dedicated fellowships, the selection committee will consider that alignment.